 The results of \textit{WV2FI to PLFI} without using domain adaptation is not as good as expected.
-Even though the differences of the sensors between both satellites are not big the results do not translate well.
-Fig~\ref{fig:WVFI2PLFInocycle} shows an example of results of \textit{WV2FI to PLFI} without domain adaptation.
+Even though the differences in sensors of both satellites are not significant, the results do not translate well.
+Fig~\ref{fig:WVFI2PLFInocycle} shows an example of the results of \textit{WV2FI to PLFI} without domain adaptation.

-Finally the results of \textit{WV2GR to WV2FI} are surprisingly low considering that the satellite is the same and the labels were both based from CLC.
-Although the last point is not very relevant since the accuracy of the labels are not similar.
-Table~\ref{noresult} shows that the results are quite low with just 9.25 MIoU which is the second lowest score in the list of tests ran.
-Fig~\ref{fig:WVFI2PLFInocycle} shows an example of the results from the run.